 10 The amendment in the Acts Amendment and Repeal (Courts and Legal Practice) Act 2003 s.
 47(7) and (11) cannot be done as the section to be amended has already been amended by the Statutes (Repeals and Minor Amendments) Act 2003 s.
 75(4).

-11 On the date as at which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+11 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 75 had not come into operation.
 It reads as follows:

 75. Various provisions repealed